RaviTejaKomma/RaviTejaKomma/README.md

 - 🔭 I'm currently working as a Software Engineer at Apxor.
 - ⚡ I'm passionate about envisioning and developing great products.
 - 💬 I love discussing about Business ideas, Product development, Open Source.
-If you want to discuss any of you can reach out to me at anytime.
+If you want to discuss any of them.
+You can reach out to me anytime.
 - 📫 How to reach me: Find me at - [LinkedIn](https://www.linkedin.com/in/ravitejakomma/), [Instagram](https://www.instagram.com/raviteja_komma/)